danaecosijn/100-days-of-code/log.md

 **Goal for my 100 days of code**: At the end of these 100 days of code I want to be finished the Skillcrush courses on Front End Development & Wordpress.

-**Stretch goal for my 100 days of code**: My stretch goal for these 100 days of code is to finish the Phyton coursees as well and finished the Woo / Exact Online automation I want to create.
+**Stretch goal for my 100 days of code**: My stretch goal for these 100 days of code is to finish the Phyton courses as well and finished the Woo / Exact automation I want to create.

 ### Day 1: February 19, Friday